 Phillip J. Arnold, the current President of L. M. Scofield Company and Chairman of L. M. Scofield Europe Ltd., carries forward the family traditions the company has been built upon.
 “We are proud to be a manufacturer in this industry,” says Phil Arnold.
 “As a manufacturer we are able to control quality and make concrete better, more durable and beautiful.
-So it looks great today and improves with age.”
+So it looks great today and improves with age”.
 One way the company makes concrete better long term is Chromix® Admixtures.
-The product makes concrete that is structurally superior by reducing the water requirement and improving workability.
+For example, the product makes concrete that is structurally superior by reducing the water requirement and improving workability.
 Efflorescence, laitance, and color bleeding are reduced and freeze/thaw resistance is improved.
-The finished concrete maintains its good looks since the coloring-conditioning admixtures produce a permanent, streak-free, and uniform appearance and can withstand extremes of weather and even heavy vehicular use — long term.
+The finished concrete maintains its good looks since the coloring-conditioning admixtures produce a permanent, streak-free, and uniform appearance.
+And can additionally withstand extremes of weather and even heavy vehicular use — long term.

 “Coming up with solutions that meet tough specifications is just part of the day-to-day business of L. M. Scofield Company,” says Phil Arnold.
 “We are continually improving and developing new products that increase opportunities for the industry by expanding design options and improving performance.
 The creative possibilities are so diverse that often these surfaces look like anything but concrete.”

 Anyone who has been to a Walt Disney property or other similar attractions will be familiar with the use of concrete to create remarkable, life-like environments that endure high volume use.
-For example, in Animal Kingdom and the new Animal Kingdom Hotel in Orlando, naturalistic environments have been created which the lead designer dubbed “designer dirt.”
+For example, naturalistic environments have been created which the lead designer dubbed “designer dirt”in the Animal Kingdom and in Orlando’s new Animal Kingdom Hotel.
 With the dilemma of creating walkways suited to heavy foot traffic without spoiling the illusion of the Serengeti Desert re-creation, they turned to Scofield.
 With actual dirt samples from the desert, Scofield developed special colors for their client.
 To add to the authentic look of the walkways, contractors imprinted the concrete with animal paw prints and tire tracks from all-terrain vehicles.

-Today the use of custom colors and innovative decorative techniques is not limited to famous attractions or the homes of rock stars and wealthy business moguls.
-The popularity of Scofield Systems is seen in town centers, arenas, shopping centers, schools, medical facilities and even small-scale residential improvements.
-Opportunities for concrete contractors are expanding because of the environmental and cost benefits and because concrete can be a remarkably creative medium in the hands of skilled contractors.
+Today famous attractions or the homes of rock stars and wealthy business moguls not the only ones who can use custom colors and innovative decorative techniques.
+Town centers, arenas, shopping centers, schools, medical facilities and even small-scale residential improvements have made use of Scofield Systems.
+Subsequently, opportunities for concrete contractors are expanding because of the environmental and cost benefits.
+Concrete can also be a remarkably creative medium in the hands of skilled contractors.
 “We are truly inspired by the contractors we work with and what they do with our systems.
 We are their biggest fans,” says Arnold.
 “As it has since 1915, Scofield provides reliable systems, technical know-how and the extensive color palette that designers and concrete contractors use to create beautiful works of art.”